joanam/scripts/README.md

 If -f is specified, there will be no frameshifts if a site in the vcf file was filtered out due to low quality and also indels will be handled so that the positions and the length of the sequence is the same as the reference sequence length.
 This is very useful for data partitioning (e.g. specifying first, second and third codons) without having to adjust the positions because of sites lost during filtering steps or due to indels.

+# convertVCFtoEigenstrat.sh
+Bash script which converts a vcf file to eigenstrat format for ADMIXTOOLS

+Usage: convertVCFtoEigenstrat.sh <vcffile>

+Requires vcftools and converf

+# allelicBalance.py
+Python script that handles genotypes with strong allelic disbalance, i.e. heterozygote genotypes with one allele covered by most reads and another allele covered by much fewer reads.
+This is usually an indication of contamination but it can also be present if some reads are PCR duplicates.
+The user can specify if disbalanced heterozygote genotypes should be set as missing data or turned into homozygote genotypes of the allele with more reads.

+usage: allelicBalance.py [-h] -i I -o O (-hom | -excl | -two) [-p P] [-p2 P2]
+                         [-r R]

+optional arguments:
+  -h, --help           show this help message and exit -i I, --input I      input file in vcf format [required] -o O, --output O     output file [required]
+  -hom, --homozygote   set failing genotypes as homozygous -excl, --exclude     set failing genotypes as missing -two, --twoSteps     set failing genotypes as missing if pvalue<p and as
+                       homozygous if pvalue<p2
+  -p P, --pvalue P     p-value threshold for binomial test [default: 0.01] -p2 P2, --pHomoz P2  second p-value threshold for binomial test if -two is
+                       specified, threshold to make failing genotypes
+                       homozygote [default=0.005]
+  -r R, --ratio R      hard cutoff for allelic ratio [default=0.2]